Police Long Service and Good Conduct Medal: Length of service

 The initial award criterion was 22 years' service as a full-time regular police officer within any Constabulary.

 Later, Long Service and Good Conduct Medals were introduced for the Fire Brigade and Ambulance Service, both awarded for 20 years’ service.
 A national campaign to award the police medal after 20 years, and so bring it in line with the other emergency services, was started by Warwickshire Police Officer Kenneth Fowler, supported by Chief Officers, the Police Federations and Members of Parliament.
 On 19 January 2010, Queen Elizabeth II amended the medal's royal warrant to make the qualifying period of service 20 years.

+Clasps

-The Royal Warrant was updated in March 2022 by HM Queen Elizabeth II to award a bar to the medal ribbon for every additional ten years of service.
+In March 2022, the Royal Warrant was updated by Queen Elizabeth II to grant clasps to officers who completed a further 10 and 20 years of long service post award of the medal.
 This change reflected the longer service of Police Officers following pension changes and sought to recognise their extended service.
+The two clasps are in cupronickel, and bear the inscription below: